kawacukennedy/forestguard_agent/README.md

 ## Usage

-1. Register/Login with Builder ID.
+1. Register/Login with Builder ID and connect wallet.
-2. Upload images on /upload.
+2. Upload images on /upload; earn reward points upon completion.
-3. View processing progress.
+3. View processing progress and NFT minting.
-4. See incidents on /dashboard map.
+4. See incidents on /dashboard map with NFT proofs.
-5. Click incident for details, download PDF.
+5. Click incident for details, download PDF, claim rewards.
+6. Check leaderboard on /stats for top contributors.

 ## Agent Orchestration